 With 4/20 upon us, it’s high time for doctors to weigh in on marijuana – both medicinal and otherwise…

 NEW YORK — 68 percent of US physicians support legalized cannabis says a recent poll by SERMO, the top social network exclusively for doctors.
 SERMO polled 2,278 doctors and found that 68 percent of physicians support some form of legalized cannabis.
-SERMO physicians index closely to the demographics of American physicians in general, as benchmarked by the AMA.
+SERMO physicians index closely to the demographics of American physicians in general.
 The margin of error when projecting this un-weighted poll to active SERMO members is ±2 percent (see “A note on the data” for details).

 Out of the 68 percent of doctors who support cannabis legalization:

 One SERMO oncologist gave his verdict on marijuana: “This drug is far less dangerous to one's health than another drug that is already legal: alcohol.”

 Why do 68 percent of doctors support legalized cannabis?

 The poll sparked a heated debate within SERMO, a virtual doctors’ lounge that provides a safe online space for doctors to discuss all aspects of medicine candidly.
 Doctors who are able to prescribe medical marijuana legally spoke of their experiences: